Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/toolindex.md

 1. Play around with MassQL against MS/MS spectral libraries
 2. Use an LLM to write and interact with MassQL queries for the first time
+3. Use an LLM to explain the MassQL Queries

 [MassQL Analysis App](https://massql-analysis.gnps2.org/)